Group of cyclists on a scenic charity cycle route next to the water.

 Before committing, take a look at the route map.
 Is it hilly or flat?
 Does it follow scenic backroads or city streets?
 Understanding the terrain helps you train effectively.
 More importantly, a well-organized event makes rider safety a top priority.
 Look for rides that offer clearly marked routes, on-course marshals, support-and-gear (SAG) vehicles, and medical staff.
 Knowing a dedicated team is there to keep you safe allows you to focus on enjoying the experience with confidence.

-The Cause You’re Passionate About
+Choose a Cause You’re Passionate About

 Your connection to the cause is the fuel that will power you through training and fundraising.
 Choose a ride that supports a mission you truly believe in.
 When you’re passionate about the “why,” every pedal stroke has a purpose.
 At Bike to the Beach, we ride to create a more inclusive world for the autism and disability community.
 Our goal is to IMPACT, CELEBRATE, and INSPIRE change, with every dollar raised staying right in the local community.

-Event Support and Amenities
+Check for On-Route Support and Amenities

 A great charity ride is about more than just the route.
 Look into what kind of support is offered both on and off the bike.
 Are there fully stocked rest stops with food, hydration, and cheering volunteers?
 Is mechanical support available?
 The best events ensure you have everything you need to succeed.
 Support should also extend to your fundraising.
 Our team is here to equip you with everything you need to surpass your fundraising goals, offering tools and guidance along the way.